-They discovered later that their phones had been broken by some sort of hammer and chisel [picture below].
-When the door finally was finally opened, the group-members briefly saw a man dressed entirely in black, clad with a black balaclava mask, talking with the three other officers present at the push-back site.
+They discovered later that their phones had been broken by some sort of hammer and chisel [pictures above].
+When the door was finally opened, the group-members briefly saw a man dressed entirely in black, clad with a black balaclava mask, talking with the three other officers present at the push-back site.

 “When they open the door, I see him with police talking”

 “This D’aesh man [was dressed in] all black, he doesn’t show any of his body, just his eyes”